zeekhoo-okta/okta-obo-hook/README.md

 ## Create the Lambda Function in AWS:
 1. Clone this repo, then `npm install`
 2. Run `npm run zip`.
-This generates a zip file in the `\dist` folder.
+This generates a zip file in the `/dist` folder.
 We will need it later.
 3. In the AWS Lambda Console:
     * Click **Create Function**
     * Select **Author From Scratch**